berkyalcinkaya/yeastvision/README.md

 ### Using yeastvision with Nvidia GPU: PyTorch Configurations

 To use your NVIDIA GPU with python, you will first need to install a [NVIDIA driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) for your GPU.
-Once downloaded, ensure that your
-GPU is detected by running `nvidia-smi` in the terminal.
+Once downloaded, ensure that your GPU is detected by running `nvidia-smi` in the terminal.
+Note that version that is displayed.

 `yeastvision` relies on `pytorch` for implementation of the deep-learning models, which we will need to configure for gpu usage.
 Ensure your yeastvision conda environment is active for the following commands.